ZacSweers/redacted-compiler-plugin/README.md

 ## Caveats

-Kotlin compiler plugins are not a stable API!
+- Kotlin compiler plugins are not a stable API!
 Compiled outputs from this plugin _should_ be stable, but usage in newer versions of kotlinc are not guaranteed to be stable.
+- IDE support is not currently possible.
+See [#8](https://github.com/ZacSweers/redacted-compiler-plugin/issues/8).

 License
 -------